-The land boreholes are explored to a maximum depth of 50m below existing ground level.
+The land boreholes are proposed to explore a maximum depth of 50m below existing ground level.
 Waterfront boreholes were explored to a maximum depth of 80m, as required based on our preliminary assessment of the site conditions.

 The following works were carried out as part of the geotechnical investigation campaign: